tarantool/doc/doc/book/box/atomic/txn_mode_mvcc.rst

 independently and determine the best :ref:`isolation level <transaction_model_levels>` for them.
 It increases the probability of successful completion of the transaction and helps to avoid possible conflicts.

-To set the default isolation level with the other option, for example, to ``read-committed``, use the following command:
+To set another default isolation level, for example, ``read-committed``, use the following command:

 ..  code-block:: lua